-Total Fund Balance per Statement of Balances Arising from Ca \$ 2,219,500 When capital assets (land, building, equipment and infrastructu used in governmental activities are purchased or constructed, th are reported as expenditures in governmental funds.
-However, th cash position includes those capital assets among the assets of he cost of those assets he statement of net Cost of Capital Assets Accumulated Depreciation 23,075,546 (5,218,910) Total Net Position \$ 20,076,136
+Total Fund Balance per Statement of Balances Arising from Cash Transactions, from above Ф 2,219,500 When capital assets (land, building, equipment and infrastructure) that are to be used in governmental activities are purchased or constructed, the cost of those assets are reported as expenditures in governmental funds.
+However, the statement of net cash position includes those capital assets among the assets of the District as a whole.
+Cost of Capital Assets Accumulated Depreciation 23,075,546 (5,218,910) Total Net Position ы 20,076,136

-STATEMENT OF CASH RECEIPTS, DISBURSEMENTS, AND CHANGES IN CASH FUND BALANCES - GOVERNMENTAL FUNDS FOR THE YEAR ENDED DECEMBER 31, 2020
+RED LAKE WATERSHED DISTRICT STATEMENT OF CASH RECEIPTS, DISBURSEMENTS, AND CHANGES IN CASH FUND BALANCES - GOVERNMENTAL FUNDS FOR THE YEAR ENDED DECEMBER 31, 2020